City guide • Geneva

 Quick summary

 If you are moving to Geneva, keep the process simple.
-Get clear on your first admin steps, treat housing as an early priority, organise banking and insurance quickly, and think realistically about daily life and cost levels from the start.
+Get the first admin steps clear, treat housing as an early priority, organise banking and insurance quickly, and think realistically about whether your daily setup, budget, and location choice actually work.

 Do not guess the order.
-Start by understanding what needs to happen first after arrival.
+Know what needs to happen first after arrival.

 2 Treat housing as urgent

-Geneva housing can be competitive, so leaving this too late creates stress very quickly.
+Geneva housing pressure is real, so leaving this too late creates stress fast.

 3 Sort banking and insurance

-These affect salary, bills, monthly costs, and daily life faster than many expats expect.
+These affect salary, bills, and monthly costs earlier than many expats expect.

-Commute, neighbourhood, and budget matter more in Geneva than many newcomers first assume.
+Commute, border reality, neighbourhood, and budget all matter in Geneva.

 This page is practical guidance for expats.
 It is not official legal, tax, immigration, or regulated financial advice.
 Exact requirements depend on your nationality, permit status, and personal situation.